Closed Adoptions in Texas

 Closed vs. Open Adoption

-With closed adoptions, birth and adoption records are sealed.
-Once adoptees turn 18, they can place their name on the Texas Vital Statistics Unit's Voluntary Central Adoption, which allows an adult adoptee, birth parent or sibling to place their name on the registry in hopes of finding other family members who are registered.
+Closed adoption - In a closed adoption, birth and adoption records are sealed, which means that the birth parents remain anonymous.
+Once adoptees turn 18, they can place their name on the Texas Vital Statistics Unit's Voluntary Central Adoption, which allows registered adult adoptees, birth parents, or siblings to find other registered family members.

 The open adoption process gives the adoptive parents a window into their child's family medical history, and it also affords children the chance to know all the people in their lives.
 One of the potential negative side effects is the worry that adoptive parents have that birth parents somehow will try to intrude on the newly formed family.